prosperodev/prosperodev-libpng/README.md

 # prosperodev-libpng
-- lipng ported from EAWebkit by @psxdev
+- libpng ported from EAWebkit by @psxdev

 LICENSE
 ===================